Director of Corporate Enforcement v Barry Seymour: Holding of the Supreme Court

 The case proves significant for both directors and companies in Ireland.

 Macken J of the Supreme Court held that the 'ultimate responsibility' test was not satisfied by the Director of Corporate Enforcement.
 In her judgment, Macken J stated how there was limited literature examining 'ultimate responsibility'.
 Additionally, the learned judge denotes the limited applicability of the test in the Irish jurisdiction.
 Based upon both these findings, to find Mr Seymour guilty of the alleged offences, would appear to be increasingly difficult.

 Macken J highlights a "grave failure" in respect of Mr Seymour and the board's approach to their tax affairs.
 In acknowledging the actions of Mr Seymour and senior management, the learned judge also draws upon the fact that Mr Seymour had minimal experience in his role as director.
 Indeed, he did hold a significant amount of experience in the banking sector.
 In addition, he had been trusted by colleagues to fill the role as director within the bank.

-One overriding aspect of Macken's J decision however is the banks ability of addressing the major problem pertaining to DIRT (Deposit Interest Retention Tax).
+One overriding aspect of Macken's J decision however is the bank's ability of addressing the major problem pertaining to DIRT (Deposit Interest Retention Tax).
 DIRT is a tax paid on savings.
 While there were evident miscalculations and ambiguity surrounding false accounts, there was an obvious need for reform within the bank's structure and employment.

 Macken J acknowledged the steps the bank has taken since the findings of the inspection were made available.

 The Supreme Court held Mr Barry Seymour's actions in National Irish Bank Ltd. (NIB) were not sufficient to warrant disqualification under section of 160 of the Act and overturned the High Court decision.
 However, given the breaches of tax law and indeed the responsibilities expected of a director of a financial institution such as NIB, the Supreme Court concluded that Mr Seymour ought nevertheless to be subject to a restriction order for five years under section 150.